AdobeDocs/experience-manager-64.en/help/assets/indesign.md

 * A proxy to distribute the load of certain processing tasks.
 A proxy is an AEM instance that communicates with a proxy worker to fulfil a specific task, and other AEM instances to deliver the results.
 * A proxy worker to define and manage a specific task.

-These can cover a wide variety of tasks; for example, using an InDesign Server to process files.
+These can cover a wide variety of tasks; for example, using an Adobe InDesign Server to process files.

 To fully upload files to AEM Assets that you have created with Adobe InDesign a proxy is used.
 This uses a proxy worker to communicate with the Adobe InDesign Server, where [scripts](https://www.adobe.com/devnet/indesign/documentation.html#idscripting) are run to extract metadata and generate various renditions for AEM Assets.
 The proxy worker enables the two-way communication between the InDesign Server and the AEM instance(s) in a cloud configuration.